-Note: When installing wall shelves to store kids’ books ensure that shelves are well secured to the wall by using all of the provided hardware.
-Additionally, take into consideration your child’s height so that they are able to access the books easily.
+Note: When installing wall shelves to store kids’ books, ensure that shelves are well secured to the wall by using all of the provided hardware.
+Additionally, please consider your child’s height so they can access the books easily.

 3. Transparent Wall Shelves

 Another fun option to store kids’ books is by using transparent bookshelves.

 What I love about this design is that they go with any room decor.
 Additionally, the clear design makes it easier for kids to see through the entire book cover, as the shelf border doesn’t obstruct the view.

 This 3-Pack Clear Acrylic Bookshelf makes a great book display and measures 15 inches long.
 They are installed as a wall-mount shelf and have all the necessary mounting hardware.